 Kate's career in environment, climate change and education sectors has concentrated on contributing to a more environmentally sustainable and just future.
 She has extensive programme management and leadership experience in government and non-government settings in Australia.
-Prior to joining King's in 2016, career highlights include managing the education team for Sustainability Victoria, a state government agency in Australia, and working as Regional Director of the Renewable Energy and Energy Efficiency Partnership (REEEP), Southeast Asia and Pacific and Senior Policy Advisor - International, at the Clean Energy Council (Australia).
+Prior to joining King's in 2016, career highlights have included managing an education team for Sustainability Victoria, a state government agency in Australia, and roles as Regional Director of the Renewable Energy and Energy Efficiency Partnership (REEEP), Southeast Asia and Pacific and Senior Policy Advisor - International, at the Clean Energy Council (Australia).

 Since joining King’s in 2016 as an MA Education, Policy and Society student, Kate has worked as a research assistant on several projects related to sustainability education and international assessment.
 She is currently a Research Associate on the COMnPLAY Science project, working with Dr Heather King.
 COMnPLAY Science is an EU funded research project that is examining the nature of coding, making, gaming and playful activities as a potential vehicles for youth engagement in Science learning.
 Working with Dr Melissa Glackin, Kate has also co-designed and taught the MA STEM Education module, "Environmental Education: Sustainability and Society".